Nippon Paint

 Nippon Paint Holdings Co., Ltd. (日本ペイントホールディングス株式会社, Nippon Peinto Hōrudingusu Kabushiki-gaisha) is a Japanese paint and paint products manufacturing company.
 It is the world's fourth largest paint manufacturer, as measured by revenue in 2020.
+It operates and serves markets in numerous nations.

 History

-The company was founded in 1881 by Jujiro Motegi under the name Komyosha (Yamato Jujiro Shoten).
-In 1898, the company was incorporated and renamed Nippon Paint Manufacturing and in 1927 the company's name was changed to Nippon Paint.
+The company was founded in 1881 by Jujiro Motegi as "Komyosha" (Yamato Jujiro Shoten).
+In 1898, the company was incorporated and renamed Nippon Paint Manufacturing, and in 1927, the company's name was changed to Nippon Paint.

 In 1954, Nippon Paint established a 50/50 joint venture with Bee Chemical.
 In 2006, it became a wholly owned subsidiary of Nippon Paint.

-In October 2014, Nippon Paint was reorganised into a holding company and the company adopted its current name.
+In October 2014, Nippon Paint was reorganized into a holding company, and the company adopted its current name.

 In August 2020, the Singaporean paints and coatings manufacturer Wuthelam Group raised its stake in Nippon Paint from 39% to 58.7% in exchange for its stake in the joint venture in Singapore.

-Nippon Paint (Singapore)
+Nippon Paint in Singapore

 In 1955, Goh Cheng Liang set up his first paint shop in Singapore and became the main local distributor of Nippon Paint.
-In 1962 the company set up a joint venture with Goh Cheng Liang, with a 60-40 holding, the Nipsea Management Group.
+In 1962, the company set up a joint venture with Goh Cheng Liang, with a 60-40 holding, the Nipsea Management Group.
 In 1965, Nippon Paint set up its first paint manufacturing plant in Singapore.

-In November 2014, with the exception of Nippon Paint Indonesia, the NIPSEA Group officially became a subsidiary of Nippon Paint Holdings.
+In November 2014, except for Nippon Paint Indonesia, the NIPSEA Group officially became a subsidiary of Nippon Paint Holdings.

-Nippon Paint (India)

-Nippon Paint is a Japan-based company that has been in India since 2006.
-They have also been one of the sponsors of Chennai Super Kings and Royal Challengers Bangalore in Indian Premier League.

-Nippon Paint (United States)
+Nippon Paint in the United States

-In 2016 Nippon Paint entered into a merger agreement with Dunn-Edwards Corporation, one of the United States’ largest independent manufacturers of architectural, industrial and high performance paints.
-Terms of the deal were not disclosed but the transaction was finalised in early March 2017 after which Dunn-Edwards will become a wholly owned subsidiary of Nippon Paint (USA) Inc. Dunn-Edwards is based in California and has more than 130 company-owned stores and over 80 authorised dealers mainly in the southwest United States.
+In 2016, Nippon Paint entered into a merger agreement with Dunn-Edwards, a manufacturer of architectural, industrial, and high-performance paints.
+After March 2017, Dunn-Edwards became a wholly owned subsidiary of Nippon Paint USA.

-Presence

-The company and its subsidiaries have a presence in Japan, Singapore, Malaysia, South Korea, China, Indonesia, Philippines, Thailand, Vietnam, India, Sri Lanka, Pakistan, United Kingdom, Germany, France, Greece, Norway, Netherlands, Lithuania, Poland, Russia, Slovenia, Spain, Bulgaria, Estonia, Italy, United States, Brazil, Australia, the United Arab Emirates, Bangladesh, Turkey and Kenya.